thecartercenter/nemo-docs/content/reports/reports.rst

 Internal report building
 ------------------------

-Submitted data can be visualized in the reports section of ELMO.
+Submitted data can be visualized in the reports section of NEMO/ELMO.
 Enumerators are only able to generate reports from their own submitted responses.
 Reviewers, staffers, coordinators and admins can generate reports from data submitted by all users.

 To create a new report: